First-order quantum breakdown of superconductivity in amorphous superconductors: Methods

 A direct consequence of Eq.~\eqref{eq:Kerr_Hamiltonian} is the decrease of the observed plasmonic frequency $\omega_n$ when other modes $m \neq n$ are populated: $\omega_{n}\to\omega_{n}^{\prime}-\frac{1}{2}\sum_{m}K_{nm}N_{m}$ where $N_{m}=\langle a_{m}^{\dagger}a_{m}\rangle$ is the bosonic occupation number of mode $m$.
 The two-tones spectroscopy technique exploits this effect to accurately resolve the plasmonic spectrum.
 Using a Vector Network Analyzer (VNA), the minimum of the transmission amplitude at a given mode $\omega_n$ is continuously monitored, while an external microwave source generates a signal varied from $100$ kHz to $20-30$ GHz.
 When the source frequency is far from a resonant mode of the stripline, the frequency of the transmission minimum is not shifted.
 As the source frequency approaches $\omega_m$, the frequency of mode $n$ decreases due to the Kerr effect.
 This translates into a sudden increase of the transmission amplitude at $\omega_n$ and results in an easily identifiable peak, as illustrated in Fig.~1\textbf{c}.

-For a moderately disordered superconductor described by a dirty-limit semiclassical theory, the Kerr coefficients can be calculated analytically, yielding\cite{Khvalyuk23}:
+For a moderately disordered superconductor described by a dirty-limit semiclassical theory, the Kerr coefficients can be calculated analytically, yielding~\cite{Khvalyuk23}:

-where $\xi$ is the dirty limit superconducting coherence length, $\Theta$ is the superfluid stiffness, $\alpha = \frac{\pi}{4} + \frac{3}{4\pi}\approx 1.02$ is determined by the current-phase nonlinearity of a diffusive superconductor, and $\delta_{nm} = $.
+where $\xi$ is the dirty limit superconducting coherence length, $\Theta$ is the superfluid stiffness, $\gamma = \frac{\pi}{4} + \frac{3}{4\pi}\approx 1.02$ is determined by the current-phase nonlinearity of a diffusive superconductor, and $\delta_{nm} = $.

+In this estimation we have assumed that the kinetic inductance fraction $\alpha = L_K / L_{\text{tot}} = 1$, i.e. the geometric inductance of the wire is negligible compared to the kinetic inductance, as is the case for disordered indium oxide.
 For a strongly disordered superconductor, the semiclassical description is rendered inapplicable both due to strong localization and due to the presence of pseudogap, hence the exact value of $K_{nm}$ is not known.
 However, one can still use Eq.~\eqref{eq:Kerr_coeff} to estimate the order of magnitude of the effect.